RishabhDhawad/RishabhDhawad/README.md

 - 🔭 I’m currently focused on building projects with Python<br>
 - 🛠️ I’ve worked on Flask Blog App, real-time stock alert systems, face recognition attendance, and more.<br>
 - 🌐 I actively develop with Python and React.js and have experience in integrating backend systems with modern frontend frameworks.<br>
-- 💼 I’ve interned as a Python Developer and React JS Developer, worked on NLP and recommendation systems, and contributed to hackathon-winning applications.<br>
+- 💼 I’ve interned as a Python Developer and React JS Developer.<br>
+- 🤖 Worked on NLP and recommendation systems, and contributed to hackathon-winning applications.<br>
 - 📈 Passionate about data-driven solutions, automation, and building efficient data pipelines using Python.<br>
 - 🚀 On a journey to master full-stack development and build scalable applications.
 </p>